-A goal of the ICSD-3 framework was to organize sleep disorders into an International Classification of Diseases (ICD-10)-compatible format [2].
-Another goal was to describe in detail all currently recognized sleep and arousal disorders, which is a missing feature of other manuals, including the widely used Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), while still maintaining a good degree of concordance with the DSM-5.
+A goal of the ICSD-3-TR framework was to organize sleep disorders into an International Classification of Diseases (ICD-10)-compatible format [2].
+Another goal was to describe in detail all currently recognized sleep and arousal disorders, which is a missing feature of other manuals, including the widely used Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR), while still maintaining a good degree of concordance with the DSM-5-TR.

-DSM-5 CLASSIFICATION
+DSM-5-TR CLASSIFICATION

-The DSM-5 contains information for making a diagnosis of a sleep disorder; however, it has less detailed descriptions of certain sleep-wake disorders than the ICSD-3.
-For example, the DSM-5 section on insomnia disorders does not extensively describe each of the three forms of insomnia described in the ICSD-3.
-The DSM-5 takes what it refers to as a "lumping versus splitting" approach to classifying sleep-wake disorders.
-The insomnias identified in the ICSD-3 fall under the general category of insomnia disorder in the DSM-5, lumped together due to their similar presentations and impact on clinical care for nonspecialists.
-While this course incorporates information from both the DSM-5 and the ICSD-3, the organization structure of the latter will be used as an outline.
+The DSM-5-TR contains information for making a diagnosis of a sleep disorder; however, it has less detailed descriptions of certain sleep-wake disorders than the ICSD-3-TR.
+For example, the DSM-5-TR section on insomnia disorders does not extensively describe each of the three forms of insomnia described in the ICSD-3-TR.
+The DSM-5-TR takes what it refers to as a "lumping versus splitting" approach to classifying sleep-wake disorders.
+The insomnias identified in the ICSD-3-TR fall under the general category of insomnia disorder in the DSM-5-TR, lumped together due to their similar presentations and impact on clinical care for nonspecialists.
+Insomnia disorder is defined by the DSM-5-TR as difficulty initiating sleep, difficulty maintaining sleep, or experiencing early morning awakenings.
+Symptoms must be present for at least three months, occur at least three nights per week, cause significant distress or impairment, and cannot be explained by coexisting medical or psychiatric disorders [136].
+While this course incorporates information from both the DSM-5-TR and the ICSD-3-TR, the organization structure of the latter will be used as an outline.
 The following sections will discuss the more common examples of each of the seven categories, and those with the greatest incidence will be discussed in more detail.